How To Look At A House

 Thursday, July 4, 2019

-Checking the public records for building permits for a home inspection is not required by the Standards of Practice for home inspectors of the administrative law of the State of Florida DBPR, or of the two national associations, American Society of Home Inspectors (ASHI) and International Asssociation of Certified Home Inspectors (InterNACHI).
+Checking the public records for building permits for a home inspection is not required by the Standards of Practice for home inspectors of the State of Florida DBPR, or of the two national associations, American Society of Home Inspectors (ASHI) and International Asssociation of Certified Home Inspectors (InterNACHI).
 Most inspectors do not check permits, and with good reason: it sometimes opens a can of worms that annoys both the buyer and seller.
 But we know it can also prove helpful, because we do check permits in certain jurisdictions and circumstances.

 Here are five things to consider about home inspectors checking permits: